STRIVE

 The protocol aims to improve standard of care by ensuring an agile research infrastructure, with the ability to rapidly assess interventions during epidemic transmission of one or more respiratory pathogens adversely affecting public health.
 Trials within this protocol can be adaptive, will be randomised, and will assess superiority as the primary objective.

 STRIVE will enrol thousands of adults hospitalised with a respiratory virus.
 While the focus is initially on COVID-19, the master protocol is expected to expand to include other respiratory viruses including influenza.
-Any investigational agent(s) shown to be effective has the potential to become the new standard-of-care treatment, with far-reaching global benefits.
+It is hoped that STRIVE will enrol thousands of adults hospitalised with a respiratory virus across the world enabling any investigational agent(s) shown to be effective to have the potential to become the new standard-of-care treatment, with far-reaching global benefits.

 Type of study